 The following image will give us information that will help replicate the object of today’s exercise.

-How to assemble in 123D Design
+How to assemble With Tinkercad

 Most time, designing 3D objects comes all down to, designing many parts and assembling them at the end to form the whole.